Paley Park: Design

 Measuring 4200 sqft, the park contains airy trees, lightweight furniture and simple spatial organization.
 A 20 ft high waterfall, with a capacity of 1800 usgal per minute, spans the rear boundary of the park.
 The waterfall creates a backdrop of grey noise that masks the sounds of the city.
 The park is surrounded by walls on three sides and is open to the street (with an ornamental gate) on the fourth side, facing the street.
 Twelve honey locust trees were planted in the park at 12 ft intervals and five in the footpath pavement.
 The green of the ivy−covered side walls ('vertical lawns') of English Ivy and Thorndale Ivy (Hedera helix 'Thorndale') contrast with colorful flowers.

 Finnish−American architect Eero Saarinen designed the tables and Italian−American sculptor Harry Bertoia designed the wire framed chairs (Bertoia Side Chairs by Knoll in white), which have been used in the park since its first opening.

 A wheelchair ramp is positioned on either side of the four steps that lead into the park which is elevated from the sidewalk level.
 The park displays a unique blend of materials, textures, colors and sounds.
 The wire mesh chairs and marble tables are light, while the ground surfaces are rough-hewn granite pavers which extend across the sidewalk to the street curb.

 Impact

 In 1968, Paley Park and the Ford Foundation Building shared an Albert S. Bard Civic Award, distributed to structures that exhibited "excellence in architecture and urban design".

 Social interaction in the park was analyzed in the 1980 book and film The Social Life of Small Urban Spaces by William H. Whyte.

-Paley Park also inspired the similarly sized Theodora Park in Charleston, South Carolina, which opened in June 2015.